 Copyright

 Introduction.
 It is my hope that those who read the Content1 I have created on the Q-Law Website find some or all of it useful, enjoyable and entertaining.
-Unless authored by a guest contributor, or I have given attribution to others, or linked to other sites, the writings and blog posts are mine, i.e. I wrote them.
+Unless I have given attribution to others, or linked to other sites, the writings and blog posts are mine, i.e. I wrote them.
+If you believe otherwise, please let me know immediately.

-Since much work is expended in making the Content accurate, relevant and useful for my readers, I thought it would be helpful for Users of this Website to closely review my Copyright Policy.
+Since much work is expended in making the Content accurate, current, relevant, and useful for my readers, I thought it would be helpful for Users of this Website to closely review my Copyright Policy.

 Contact.
 If you have any questions, concerns, or are seeking permission to use my Content in a manner that may violate the terms of this Copyright Policy or the Terms of Use, I invite you to contact me via email at phil@q-law.com.
 Who knows, I may be flattered you asked and say “Yes.”